a2stuff/a2d/res/notes/testplan.md

 * On an RGB system (IIgs, etc), go to Control Panel, check RGB Color.
 Verify that the display shows in color.
 Preview an image, and verify that the image shows in color and the DeskTop remains in color after exiting.
 * On an RGB system (IIgs, etc), go to Control Panel, uncheck RGB Color.
 Verify that the display shows in monochrome.
 Preview an image, and verify that the image shows in color and the DeskTop returns to monochrome after exiting.

+### Z80 Card

+* Configure a system with a Z80 card and without a No-Slot Clock.
+Boot a package disk including the CLOCK.SYSTEM driver.
+Verify that it doesn't hang.

 ### Apple IIgs

 * On an IIgs, go to Control Panel, check RGB Color.
 Verify that the display shows in color.
 Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
 Verify that DeskTop remains in color.